Dog-Friendly Restaurants & Bars in Florida

 Across the bay in St. Petersburg’s booming restaurant scene, amid its many sidewalk cafes and eateries, lots of shop owners and establishments welcome dogs with their diners at outdoor patios and put out water bowls for them.
 Among them, Bella Brava on Beach Drive has a full patio open to canine companions, and servers are known to dish out water bowls and dog bones along with the Italian fare and seafood.
 Likewise, down the road Ceviche Tapas Bar & Restaurant is equally welcoming to dogs at their outdoor sidewalk tables.
 Along with many others, Lucky Dill Deli over on Central Avenue has outdoor seating that’s completely dog friendly.

 No longer known just for its theme parks, Orlando has also become a foodie destination, and many of its restaurants lay out the welcome mat for pooches.
 Teak Neighborhood Grill at 6400 Times Square Avenue offers everything from hand-crafted burgers to intimate dinners and a wide selection of craft beers – all while welcoming you and your dog at their outdoor seating area.
 Or try any of the four locations of Dexter’s, but particularly its downtown charming Thornton Park locale, near brick-lined streets, Craftsman cottages and shade trees, all highly regarded by dog lovers, who are welcome with their dogs at the outdoor seating.
 Or K Restaurant & Wine Bar, which, along with lunch, dinner and wine menus, offers a dog-friendly environment at its sidewalk tables.
+The Orlando Cat Cafe, a cozy coffeehouse, is a must-stop for all things furry, but especially cats, which are available for adoption.

 This city in southwest Florida has numerous outdoor cafes, bars and restaurants that welcome pets, in addition to stores that cater to upscale pet accessories, clothing and food.
 A popular place among locals and visitors is M Waterfront Grille, which offers expansive bay views, waterfront tables, fine dining, live entertainment and a welcome mat to furry friends on its verandah.
 Or try a taste of Spain, Greece, Italy and Morocco at the new Mediterrano on 13th Avenue with Fido at your side at outdoor tables.